 All the NEA member countries are members of the NLC.
 The European Commission participates in NLC meetings, based on the provisions of the OECD Convention and the NEA Statute.
 Representatives of the International Atomic Energy Agency (IAEA) also attend the meetings with the status of observers, based on a dedicated agreement.
-The following non-member countries may be invited to attend the meetings of the NLC: Brazil, Bulgaria, China (including Hong Kong), India, Indonesia, Lithuania, South Africa, Chinese Taipei, Ukraine, the United Arab Emirates and Vietnam.
+The following non-member countries and economies may be invited to attend the meetings of the NLC: Brazil, Bulgaria, China (including Hong Kong), India, Indonesia, Lithuania, South Africa, Chinese Taipei, Ukraine, the United Arab Emirates and Viet Nam.

 More specifically, the Committee has a mandate to:

 i) examine issues relating to the interpretation and application of international nuclear liability instruments, especially with respect to their harmonious application under member countries’ national laws;

 ii) develop recommendations concerning the Paris Convention and, as the case may be, the Brussels Supplementary Convention (which were adopted under the auspices of the OECD Nuclear Energy Agency), as amended, for submission, if appropriate, to the Steering Committee for Nuclear Energy;

 v) promote the harmonisation of national policies and legislation in the nuclear liability and compensation field amongst its member countries;